Mitch Cornish: 2014

 In 2014, Cornish moved on to the Raiders' New South Wales Cup team, Mount Pritchard Mounties.
 On 15 and 16 February, he played for the Raiders in the inaugural NRL Auckland Nines.
 In Round 11 of the 2014 NRL season, he made his NRL debut for the Raiders against the North Queensland Cowboys, playing off the interchange bench in the Raiders' 42-12 win at Canberra Stadium.
 On 9 July, he played for the New South Wales Residents against the Queensland Residents, playing at halfback in New South Wales' 24-16 loss at Suncorp Stadium.
 In Round 25 against the Wests Tigers at Canberra Stadium, he started at halfback in the NRL for the first time, as the Raiders went on to win 27-12.
 He finished off his debut year in the NRL having played in 8 matches for the Raiders.

 2015

 On 27 September, Cornish was named at halfback in the 2015 New South Wales Cup Team of the Year.
 On 21 October, he signed a 1-year contract with the Parramatta Eels starting in 2016.

 2016

 Cornish played for the Parramatta Eels who won the 2016 NRL Auckland Nines.

 After failing to play a first-grade game for the Eels, late in the year, Cornish signed a contract with the Sydney Roosters for 2017.

 2017

 In February Cornish was selected to play in the 2017 NRL Auckland Nines.
 The Roosters won the final.

 2018

+On 31 October, it was announced by the Sydney Roosters that Cornish had retired from rugby league.

+Post playing

-On 31 October, it was announced by the Sydney Roosters that Cornish had retired from rugby league and will now move into the insurance industry after taking up a job on the Central Coast.
+After retiring from the NRL Cornish had moved into the insurance industry after taking up a job on the Central Coast.
+In January 2024, it was announced that Cornish was appointed the Head Coach of the first grade squad for the Goulburn Bulldogs for the 2024 season.